The Human Truth Foundation

 q=199.

 Italy performs very well in ensuring human rights and freedom compared to most other countries.
-Italy comes in the best 20 in commentary in Human Rights Watch reports18, its nominal commitment to Human Rights19, opposing gender inequality20 and in the rate of gender bias (from 7 indicators)21.
-It does better than average for its success in fighting anti-semitic prejudice22, supporting personal, civil & economic freedoms23, speed of uptake of HR treaties24, LGBT equality25 and in supporting press freedom26 (but bad for Europe).
-But, there's bad news too.
-Italy does worse than average in terms of freethought27.
-In 2017, "parliament adopted a law finally making torture a crime, but with a definition and statute of limitations that do not meet international standards"28.
-The United Nations made specific recommendations in 2017 that Italy creates "stronger measures against gender-based violence [and stronger] anti-trafficking mechanisms"28.
+Italy does the best in terms of its average Freedom in the World rating.
+It comes in the best 20 in commentary in Human Rights Watch reports19, opposing gender inequality20, its nominal commitment to Human Rights21 and in the rate of gender bias (from 7 indicators)22.
+It does better than average in terms of its success in fighting anti-semitic prejudice23, supporting personal, civil & economic freedoms24, LGBT equality25, eliminating modern slavery26 and in supporting press freedom27 (but low for Europe).
+But, things could still be better.
+Italy does worse than average for freethought28.
+In 2017, "parliament adopted a law finally making torture a crime, but with a definition and statute of limitations that do not meet international standards"29.
+The United Nations made specific recommendations in 2017 that Italy creates "stronger measures against gender-based violence [and stronger] anti-trafficking mechanisms"29.

 For tables, charts and commentary, see: